EPSR: Edge Profile Super resolution: Methodology

-where $F_{d,CN}$ is the output feature of CN module and $H_{f=n}(\cdot)$ denotes dilated convolution whose dilated factor $f$ is n.
-As this operation captures contextual information from the feature of edge profile module $F_{d,EP}$, it plays a role as sharpening filter.
+where $F_{CN}$ is the output feature of CN module and $H_{f=n}(\cdot)$ denotes dilated convolution whose dilated factor $f$ is n.
+As this operation captures contextual information from the feature of EP module $F_{EP}$, our EPSR can minimize loss of texture and recover sharpness.
+In other words, recovering high frequency components can be ensured with minimizing side effects and damages. \\